 - You can add more garlic cloves to the top whenever there is, at least, a minimum of 8 centimeters (3 inches) of between them.

 - Finally, place the pot in an area of your house that receives direct sunlight for at least 8 hours a day.

 Special care to keep in mind

-It is best to grow garlic when the climate is hot since it is the sun that determines its germination.
-However, you can grow it in the winter as long as you take special precautions which will give good results.
+It’s best to grow garlic when the weather is hot because the sun determines its germination.
+However, you can grow it in the winter as long as you take special precautions.

-Avoid excessive watering of the garlic plants, since too much water could make the garlic clove that you planted begin to rot.
+Avoid excessive watering because too much water could make the garlic clove that you planted begin to rot.

-The harvest time for garlic can take between 8 and 10 months, just when the outside leaves begin to turn a brownish color.
-When this occurs, you can remove the garlic head, put it in a cool, dry place for one week and its ready: now you have a whole garlic to use for medicinal or culinary purposes.
+The harvesting garlic can take between 8 and 10 months, just when the outside leaves begin to brown.
+When this occurs, you can remove the garlic head, put it in a cool, dry place for one week.
+At this point you’re garilc will be ready for medicinal use or culinary purposes.